rscarson/lavendeux-parser/README.md

 }
 ```
 Extensions give a more flexible way of adding functionality at runtime.
 Extensions are written in javascript.

+Extensions are enabled by default, and can be excluded by disabling the crate's "extensions" feature

 ## Syntax
 Expressions can be composed of integers, floats, strings, as well as numbers of various bases: